Table of Contents[Hide][Click to Show]

-Check out my shopping guide for quality suppliers of soaked nuts and nut butters.
-We use 4-5 jars of soaked nut butters in our home every single month.
+Check out my shopping guide for quality suppliers of soaked nuts and nut butter.
+We use 4-5 jars of soaked nut butter in our home every single month.
 Our family favorites are soaked pecan butter, soaked macadamia nut butter, soaked hazelnut butter, soaked almond butter, and soaked 4 nut blend.

 How to Soak Raw Nuts

 If you like to eat raw nuts whole, soaking them yourself first is very easy!
 Below is a recipe on how to soak the 10 most popular raw nuts followed by a video demonstrating the basic process.

 Note that the process described below does not apply to a foraged superfood such as acorns.
 This type of nut requires an extended soaking of up to a week as practiced by Native Americans to properly remove the bitter tannins before drying and eating.

 In the video below, I demonstrate how to soak raw almonds and dry them in your oven to greatly improve nutrient absorption, reduce gastric distress.
 You will be amazed at how soaked raw nuts taste far better than unsoaked raw nuts!

 The same process can be followed for cashews, macadamia nuts, pecans, brazil nuts, peanuts, etc. The video on soaking raw nuts included with the recipe shows how easy the process is!

 Soaked Raw Nuts Recipe